The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Fate is nothing more than a mere pretext of man.
-I do not believe at all that man is destined to the greater thing that is called fate.
-Instead, he createth his own fate, in accordance with the fine betterment of his judgement and decisive actions.
-Philosophy is an explanatory concept, if we allow our minds to determine the course that is our fate.
-Dost thou know that the actual source of my power, I stress is based upon mine own personal uniqueness.
-As the bringer of a new order, I seek to re-cast the empire in mine own personal image.
+Fate is but a pretext of man.
+I do not believe in fate.
+Man fashioneth his own destiny, guided by judgement and decisive action.
+Philosophy is an explanatory concept—if we allow our minds to chart the course we call fate.
+Know this: my power lies in my uniqueness.
+As the herald of a new order, I seek to recast the empire in my own image.

 CASSIUS DIO.